Organwolf/100-days-of-code/log.md

 ### Day 71: May 12, 2020

 **Today's Progress**: Getting a grip on fetching data asynchronous.
-Focusing on async/await, promises and to a small degree the library axios.
+Focusing on async/await, promises and to a small degree the axios library.

 **Thoughts**: So whay is asyc/await?
 If we start with _asyc_ it can be placed before a function.
 The word _async_ before a function means that the function returns a promise.
 The second keyword, _await_, that works only inside async functions, makes JavaScript wait until that promise settles and returns its results.